Keyboard shortcuts

 Computing a product over $3n$ terms naively requires $O(n)$ work per verification query, which is not succinct.
 PLONK encodes the product as a polynomial.

-Define the accumulator polynomial $Z(X)$ recursively:
+Define $Z(X)$ recursively:

 Initialization: $Z(\omega) = 1$